KDE/digikam-doc/image_editor/colors_tools.rst

 We describe the rest of the controls, from the bottom up.

 With **Exposure Compensation** you can digitally change the exposure of the photo.
 Increasing the exposure may make the pixel noise more visible and saturate the highlights.
 Check the **Over exposure indicator** in the lower right status bar to check for saturation.
-The **Black Point** adjustment can be used to adjust the left said of the histogram.
+The **Black Point** adjustment can be used to adjust the left side of the histogram.
 If your photograph looks foggy and the histogram has empty space on the left, you probably need to use this option.
 The **Exposure** and **Black Point** adjustments can be automatically estimated by pressing the **Auto Exposure Adjustments** button.
 This quite accurately sets the black point.

 The contrast of your output depends on the **Shadows**, **Saturation**, and **Gamma** parameters.
 The **Shadows** adjustment lets you enhance or diminish the shadow details in your photo.